 The legume family, which includes important crop plants (e.g., beans, peas, and soybeans) and many other economically important species, is the third largest plant family, with approximately 730 genera and 19,400 species found in all parts of the world.
 In addition to being a source for economically important plants, the family is also important because legumes dominate many tropical ecosystems.
 An international team of botanists is working to develop a better understanding of the diversity and evolutionary relationships in this important family.

 Seasonally dry tropical forest systems are globally and regionally threatened by urbanization, land-use change, and climate change, yet they are of high conservation value.
 As in many systems, there is little knowledge of fungal diversity.
 Our objectives are to document seasonal baseline data of community composition and diversity of arbuscular communities in three seasonally dry tropical forests of the Yucatan Peninsula.
 These forests differ in patterns of precipitation.
 We are also investigating the diversity of lignin-degrading fungi in the Yucatan, Mexico.

-Cantharellace includes choice edible fungi such as chanterelles and trumpet fungi.
+Cantharellacae includes choice edible fungi such as chanterelles and trumpet fungi.
 They also are important beneficial symbionts of forest trees.
 Many species in the group are listed as threatened and endangered in countries that list fungi.
-Activities in 2013 focused on completing work on the species found in a unique forest in Guyana (second paper published) and working to identify Cantharellus species of the Chicago region (at least one species appears to be new to science).
+Activities in 2014 focused on completing work on documenting the diversity of the group in the Chicago region.
+DNA analyses confirmed the occurrence of an undescribed species in the yellow chanterelle group.

 Laccaria has been used as a model group to study fungi that form ectomycorrhizas (beneficial symbionts of forest trees).
-Activities in 2013 focused on analyzing the DNA data and information from long-term fieldwork to complete the most comprehensive study of diversity, evolutionary relationships, and biogeographic patterns.
+Activities in 2014 saw the completion of a multi-year project that combined information from long-term fieldwork with DNA analyses to document the group's diversity, evolutionary relationships, and biogeographic patterns.
 This resulted in the most comprehensive study of any genus of ectomycorrhizal fungi.
-A manuscript on Tibetan species of Laccaria, including several new species, was published.
+A final draft of the first in a series of manuscripts resulting from this work was completed.